 These questions mostly pertain to prospective students.
 Elsewhere in our site, we answer common questions for current students about exams, assignments, and labs.
 You can also use the search box to look for answers throughout our site.
 Still have unanswered questions ?
 Hop on over to the forum and ask!
 We're happy to help.

-CS107 is scheduled for every quarter in the 2015-16 academic year.
+CS107 is scheduled for every quarter in the 2016-17 academic year.
 The course has two 80-minute lectures and a 2-hour lab each week.
-Spring quarter lectures meet Monday and Friday 12:30-2:50pm and labs are TWTh at various morning, afternoon, and evening times.
+Lectures are usually scheduled for Monday and Friday (check Axess for up-to-date information on exact time/room) and labs are TWTh at various morning, afternoon, and evening times.

 Lecture is an important part of the course and students find it most effective when they can join us in person.
 (An ode to "did I miss anything?")
 My earnest recommendation is that you wait or re-arrange your schedule to permit your full participation in all of your courses.
 Enrolling in conflicting courses is disallowed by university policy.
 We don't police your schedule to reject conflicts, but this does not mean we encourage or enable it.
 CS107 will not offer any alternate or makeup exams so you must arrange to be present for our scheduled midterm and final exams.
 If you've got an unresolvable conflict with lectures or exams, holding off on 107 shouldn't be catastrophic--- we are offering the class every quarter, so you have lots of other chances without much delay!